valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 ### Conclusion and example

-Below is a short (and intentionally bad) example of why writing secure and efficient Dockerfiles is important.
-You can probably spot a good chunk of issues with the following section of a Dockerfile:
+Below is a short example of why writing secure and efficient Dockerfiles is important.
+You can probably spot a good chunk of issues with the following section of an intentionally bad Dockerfile:

 ```
 FROM node:latest